+During the past 24 months I have not submitted a single claim for myself.
+Please see the documents submitted by hard copy to show this.
 During the past 24 months, I have submitted four medical claims for my son, (doctor's visits) which totaled $278.30.
 Of that total, HumanaOne paid $20.09, consistent with our deductibles.
 Also during the same 24-month period, I submitted claims from prescriptions for my son totaling $91.02.
 The plan paid $00.00, but consistent with the agreed upon deductibles.

 My point is this: my medical and prescription needs have been zero for the past 24 months, yet it is my increasing age that supposedly triggers each yearly premium increase.
 My son's claims have been for normal causes for a boy his age, and not significant by any stretch.